 Few software platforms and online services can function without a robust tech support network.
 Even though it’s often cited by the community as being easy to set up, even Sprout's lowest tier allows you to contact its support team, helping you to fully grasp your plan's potential.
 Every plan has access to the same email support lines.

 Alternatives to Sprout Social

-However, Sprout Social isn’t the only social media management software out there.
-Indeed, due to its steeper price, it’s possible that you’ll want to look elsewhere.
+Sprout Social isn’t the only social media management software out there.
+Due to its steeper price, it’s possible that you’ll want to look elsewhere.
 Below, we list some of the best social media management tools to consider:

 Best for publishing social media posts

 Best for managing multiple social profiles

 Best value for money

 Best for flexible pricing